Skip to main content

 Notes to example 2:

-Note 1: The cost for the payer prevails as said valuation is higher than what would have corresponded if the valuation rule had been applied for the use of homes owned by the payer.(Back)
+Note 1: The cost to the payer prevails as the valuation is higher than what would have been applicable if the valuation rule had been applied for the use of homes owned by the payer.(Back)

-Note 2: Since the payments on account have not been passed on to the worker, they must be added to the tax valuation in order to determine the full performance of the work.(Back)
+Note 2: Since the income on account has not been passed on to the worker, it must be added to the tax assessment in order to determine the total work performance.(Back)